Genitive: Coronae Borealis

 He sailed off with Ariadne, but no sooner had they reached the island of Naxos than he abandoned her.
 As she sat there, cursing Theseus for his ingratitude, she was seen by Dionysus.
 The god’s heart melted at the sight of the forlorn girl and he married her on the spot.

 Accounts differ about where Ariadne’s crown came from.
 One story says that it was given to her by Aphrodite as a wedding present.
 Others say that Theseus obtained it from the sea nymph Thetis, and that its sparkling light helped Theseus find his way through the labyrinth.
-Whatever the case, after their wedding Dionysus joyfully tossed the crown into the sky where its jewels changed into stars.
-Its brightest star is called Gemma, the Latin for ‘jewel’, although it is also known as Alphekka from the Arabic name for the constellation.
+Whatever the case, after their wedding Dionysus joyfully tossed the crown into the sky where its jewels transformed into stars.

 Corona Borealis is one of the few constellations that ancient Chinese astronomers drew in much the same way as we do, namely as an arc or loop.
 Hence it is relatively easy to pick out on Chinese star charts.
 Chinese astronomers charted nine stars in the loop, from Pi to Rho Coronae Borealis, which they called Guansuo, the prison for working-class miscreants; the prison for the upper classes, Tianlao, was more auspiciously placed farther north, in Ursa Major.